ktagilbert/katalog/working-with-me.md

   <i class="fa fa-telegram" aria-hidden="true"></i>
   <h4><strong>e-Newsletters</strong></h4>
     <p>
       I use Mailchimp to write creative, beautiful, and concise eNewsletters.
 I believe that the best newsletters show who you are.
 They are also short, sweet and to the point!
 So, don't waste your time.
 I'll write your message for you and send it to everyone you know!
-Services include on-off emails and drip campaigns.
+Services include one-off emails and drip campaigns.
     </p>
 </div>